Panchesco/gdtstrings/README.md

 # Gdtstrings
-A go to plugin for when we need access to PHP string functions in templates.
+A go-to plugin for accessing PHP string functions in ExpressionEngine 3 templates.

+##Installation
+ * Copy the gdtstrings folder to /system/user/addons
+ * Enable in the Add-on manager

 ## Single Tags